It’s been three months working remotely and I want to share what I learnt from the perspective of a person that has never worked remotely before.

 - You embrace a less stressful routine once you do not have to face traffic jams or clock in your work in the office.

-- Time flexibility becomes possible because you can set up the routing that works for you.
+- Time flexibility becomes possible because you can set up the routine that works for you.

 Despite of seeming the perfect work it has some drawbacks that deserve attention.

-- You might be driven to a a caged up routine especially if you only work at home.
+- You might be driven to a routine stuck at home especially if you only work at home.

 - Overworking is very likely to happen because you won’t have to clock in your work and you might feel compelled to work all time.